mattpollack/slang-go/README.md

-# slang-go
+# Slang

-Dynamic functional programming language with higher order patterns
+Slang is a dynamic functional programming language with higher order patterns